 - Vision and hearing loss— the vision and hearing impairment that commonly exists in children with cerebral palsy is not always the direct result of the condition itself.
 Children may not experience vision problems due to weakened muscles in the eyes, for example, but will still suffer from progressive vision impairment due to secondary or associative conditions.

-The Rosenfeld Injury Lawyers understand that you may feel lost, scared and even angry following the discovery that your child has been diagnosed with this serious neurological condition.
+The Rosenfeld Injury Lawyers LLC understand that you may feel lost, scared and even angry following the discovery that your child has been diagnosed with this serious neurological condition.
 The exorbitant cost of caring for children with cerebral palsy makes it nearly impossible to financially provide for your child without securing compensation— whether through your insurance provider or the negligent party responsible for your child’s injuries.